 Do you ever wake up in the middle of the night to get a drink of water or use the restroom, but you decide to simply go back to sleep instead because you don’t feel like disconnecting your CPAP machine?
 You’re not the only one.

-Dr. Hobbs wants to help our Longview patients discover an effective treatment that you won’t dread wearing at night.
-As an alternative to CPAP, Dr. Hobbs features a small, non-invasive oral appliance.
+Dr. Hobbs wants to help our Longview patients discover an effective treatment that they won’t dread wearing at night.
+As an alternative to CPAP, Dr. Hobbs features oral appliance therapy.

 Oral Appliance Therapy—Easy, Quiet, Unrestrained

 An oral appliance, also known as mandibular advancement appliance or snore guard, is a small device that looks similar to a sports mouthguard.
-It works to clear any obstruction in the back of the throat.
-By slightly moving your jaw forward, it opens up the airway, allowing you to breathe freely throughout the night.
+It works to clear any obstruction in the back of the throat by slightly moving your jaw forward.
+This opens up the airway, allowing you to breathe freely throughout the night.

 Your oral appliance is custom-made to meet your individual needs, ensuring maximum comfort while you sleep.
-Unlike CPAP, an oral appliance is quiet, so it won’t disturb you or your partner,
+Unlike CPAP, oral appliances are quiet, so they won’t disturb you or your bed partner.

-Dr. Hobbs wants you to experience the life-changing benefits that an oral appliance offers, such as:
+Dr. Hobbs wants you to experience the life-changing benefits that a custom oral appliance offers, including: